 The success of the Baltimore exhibit got the attention of the Stong's National Museum of Play and now one of Murch's early Ouija boards is on display in New York in their acclaimed Game Time! exhibit which opened in early 2013.
 Try to visit when you can, it's an amazing place.

 Shortly after that Murch tracked down Kennard's great granddaughter who graciously helped answer many of the questions Kennard left behind and even found a photo of the man that was once nothing more than a ghost.
 In mid 2013 Murch made contact with the grandson of Helen Peters, the woman who named the board.
 After years of researching the Ouija's fathers, its mother was finally revealed.

 Robert L Murch Jr., resides in Boston, Massachusetts.
 He continues working with city officials, the historical society, museums, state and national archives, and family members to preserve Ouija's legacy and those part of its story.
-Today he is working with award-winning filmmaker T. Patrick Murray to create the ultimate documentary on the Ouija board.
-Murch is also collaborating with good friend and colleague, Brandon Hodge on a picturesque coffee-table book on the subject of spirit communication devices from their early beginnings to their modern equivalents.
+Today he is collaborating with good friend and colleague, Brandon Hodge on a picturesque coffee-table book on the subject of spirit communication devices from their early beginnings to their modern equivalents.
 Titled "Talking Tables & Scribbling Spirits: A Complete History of Spirit Communication Tools," the book is slated for 2015 publication.
-Currently he is wrapping up TalkingBoards.com which promises to be THE talking board resource on the web.
+Currently he's working on TalkingBoards.com which promises to be THE talking board resource on the web.
 What's next for Murch?
 You'll have to ask the Ouija board!